45th Golden Raspberry Awards: Ceremony information

 A majority of this year's nominees were comic book adaptations and superhero films, receiving eighteen nominations overall, which consists of The Crow, Joker: Folie à Deux, Kraven the Hunter, and Madame Web.
 Joker: Folie à Deux received the most nominations with seven, including Worst Picture, Worst Director (Todd Phillips) and Worst Remake, Rip-off or Sequel; conversely, the 2019 original film received the most nominations, with eleven, at the 92nd Academy Awards, which itself caused some controversy, in 2020.
-Additionally, the first film received a lone Razzie nomination for Worst Reckless Disregard for Human Life and Public Property, which received criticism, losing to Rambo: Last Blood, in 2020.
+Furthermore, the first film received a lone Razzie nomination for Worst Reckless Disregard for Human Life and Public Property, which received criticism, losing to Rambo: Last Blood, in 2020.
 Folie à Deux, however, set the record as the first direct sequel to be nominated for Worst Picture, Worst Director, and Worst Screenplay following the previous installment receiving Academy Award nominations for Best Picture, Best Director, and Best Adapted Screenplay.
 In a press release, the Razzies described and panned the jukebox musical as "a highly anticipated comic-book based sequel that had its protagonists express their mental illness and villainy — by singing and dancing!"
 Furthermore, it is the fifth film to be nominated for Worst Picture based on DC publications.
 (Note: Batman & Robin (1997), Catwoman (2004), Batman v Superman: Dawn of Justice (2016), and Shazam!
 Fury of the Gods (2023) were the four previous DC films to be nominated for Worst Picture.)
 Since its release in February 2024, Madame Web was considered "a serious Razzie contender" (according to the Razzies), and was predicted by several entertainment news outlets as a frontrunner to be nominated for multiple categories.
 Overall, multiple film journalists have considered 2024 to be one of the "worst" years for comic book/superhero films, with both Folie à Deux and Madame Web being the most mentioned and written about.